dvidelabs/flatcc/README.md

 beyond the standard 32-bit unsigned offset (`uoffset_t`).
 The runtime library is specific to one set of type definitions.

-Reader code is reasonably straight forward and the generated code is more readable than the builder code because the generated functions headers are not buried in macros.
 Refer to `monster_test.c` and the generated files for detailed guidance on use.
 The monster schema used in this project is a slight adaptation to the original to test some additional edge cases.

 For building flatbuffers a separate builder header file is generated per schema.
 It requires a `flatbuffers_common_builder.h` file also generated